q2w/solution-builder-three-tier-web-app/README.md

 #### Motivation
 We already have three-tier-web-app solution present at https://github.com/ayushmjain/solution-builder-three-tier-web-app.
-We are cloud-run for running our service stack.
+In the above repo, we are using cloud-run for running our service stack.
 Frontend and backend service present in three-tier-web-app is using cloud-run.
 In this repository, we are exploring flexibility of three-tier-web-app by using GCE VMs instead of cloud-run.

 #### Evolution of this solution

-Base composition unit for VM is present at https://github.com/ayushmjain/terraform-google-solution-builder-cloud-run/tree/main
+Base composition unit for VM is present at https://github.com/ayushmjain/terraform-google-solution-builder-vm

+Base composition unit for load balancer is present at https://github.com/ayushmjain/terraform-google-solution-builder-external-application-load-balancer

 Base three-tier-web-app using cloud-run is preset at https://github.com/ayushmjain/solution-builder-three-tier-web-app.

-We have copied different composition units into ./infra/modules folder for composing the solution.
-The solution in this repo differs as we are using VMs in-place of cloud-run.

 ##### Changes done for using VM in-place of cloud run